-At Stower Provost Primary School, all children have swimming lessons in the school pool.
+At Stower Provost Community School, all children have swimming lessons in the school pool.
 We aim for this to be supplemented by deep water swimming experience in a local pool where lessons are taught by specialist swimming instructors who assess the children at the start and end of the swimming course.

-Many of our children will access further extra-curricular activities to enhance the work that goes on in curriculum time.
+Many of our children will access extra-curricular sports activities to enhance the work that goes on in curriculum time.
 As a result of the unique learning environment here at the School, we work with a range of outside professionals to ensure our children have access to further opportunities for quality Physical Education provision.
-For example, at various times of the year we offer a football club, a cricket club, a tennis club, athletics clubs and netball and tag rugby clubs
+For example, at various times of the year we offer a football club, a hockey club, netball and tag rugby clubs, athletics club and a cricket club.